rrubberr/Flatpak-LuxRender/extract-binaries/README.md

-# extract_from_flatpak.sh
+# extract-binaries.sh

 This script extracts LuxRender and its supporting shared objects from the Flatpak install, after it has been built.

-Be sure to run LuxRender from the included 'run_LuxRender.sh' to apply your system Qt5 theme.
+Be sure to run LuxRender from the included 'run-luxrender.sh' to apply your system Qt5 theme.

 ## Using the Scripts

 ```
-sh extract_from_flatpak.sh
+sh extract-binaries.sh
 ```

 ```
-sh run_LuxRender.sh
+sh run-luxrender.sh
 ```